PTz0uAH/fpc4all/README.md

  run inside the "termuxified" emulators Amiberry, Fs-uae and even on vAmigaWeb and Uae4arm-apk..
  The latter 2 do not need Termux X11 apk to run and can be called from the plain Termux-app.

-"Hope to surprise you soon with the results of an extra-ordinary educational endeavor.."
+"Hope you'll be surprised with the results of this extra-ordinary educational endeavor.."

 With kind regards,

-PTz0uAH
+PTz(Peter Slootbeek)uAH

 ergo: getting the Castle Game Engine to work was my main drive.. that was a success so now the experience is used to work more complient at porting from scratch for the better,